Safeguarding - Child Protection Policy

-Under the Scottish Gymnastics Conduct in Sport Code, there can be circumstances where it is necessary to suspend a member.
-Although suspension of member ship is a neutral act carried out to protect the member as well as others during an investigation, we do recognise that this period can be very distressing.
-Scottish Gymnastics is currently working on a document designed to help suspended members.
-Click here to download or browse support for suspended members
+Under the Scottish Gymnastics Conduct in Sport Code, there may be circumstances whereby it is necessary to temporarily suspend a member.
+Although suspension of membership is a neutral act carried out to protect the member as well as those involved in an investigation, we do recognise that this can be very disstressing.
+Scottish Gymnastics has developed a guidance document designed to support suspended members.
+Click here to download

 Complaints Process and Guidance for clubs

 Taking time to try and resolve a complaint at the outset will result in a quicker and often more acceptable outcome for all parties.
 However, it is recognised that volunteers are not always aware of the steps to follow and can sometimes be embroiled in the complaint itself.
 By following the guidance developed by Scottish Gymnastics, clubs will be able to adopt procedures which are open, clear, relevant, workable and enforceable, thus allowing you to operate in a fair and just way.
 Click here to download

 This policy sets out Scottish Gymnastics standards and procedures relating to Anti-Corruption (Sports Betting) and applies to all those working for and representing Scottish Gymnastics which includes and who are referred to collectively as ““individuals””:

 This Policy is intended to protect the reputation of gymnastics, Scottish Gymnastics and each individual acting on behalf of Scottish Gymnastics.
 The responsibility for complying with this policy lies with all those to whom it applies.
 Click here to download or browse the anti-corruption policy